 In Mendix Studio, you can filter data in pages and microflows.

-In a page, you can add a filter to a list view and a data grid.
-The data source of the list view or the data grid should be Database.
+In a page, you can add a filter to a list view or a data grid.
+Mind that the data source of the list view or the data grid should be Database:

 When you have more than one condition,

 or operators are used.
 For conditions, operators define if all (